Elizabeth Warren Sticks to Story About Being Fired for Pregnancy | Breitbart

 One teacher recalled: “The rule was at five months you had to leave when you were pregnant.
 Now, if you didn’t tell anybody you were pregnant, and they didn’t know, you could fudge it and try to stay on a little bit longer. … But they kind of wanted you out if you were pregnant.”
 Pregnant teachers did not enjoy protection from discrimination in New Jersey until the passage of the Pregnancy Discrimination Act in 1978, and the school board was all-male, CBS adds.

-Warren told CBS News: “”All I know is I was 22 years old, I was 6 months pregnant, and the job that I had been promised for the next year was going to someone else.
+Warren told CBS News: “All I know is I was 22 years old, I was 6 months pregnant, and the job that I had been promised for the next year was going to someone else.
 The principal said they were going to hire someone else for my job.”

 The “all I know” phrase is familiar from Warren’s apology for claiming, falsely, that she was Native American: “All I know is, during this time period this is consistent with what I did because it was based on my understanding from my family’s stories.
 But family stories are not the same as tribal citizenship and this why I have apologized,” she said in February 2019.